pdkarhnak/marfs-mustang-devel/src/mustang/README.md

 `-t` and its aliases (threads) represent the number of worker threads that will be pooled to accept and execute traversal tasks throughout the target filesystem.
-Any positive, nonzero integer less than or equal to $2^{63}$ will be _accepted_; however, the application will warn about excessively large argument values.
+The total number of threads created and run concurrently will be the argument passed to `-t` (or the default) plus one manager thread.
+Any positive, nonzero integer less than or equal to $2^{63}$ will be _accepted_;
+however, the application will warn about excessively large argument values.
 Be aware of system limits on the number of concurrent threads which may be created per process (e.g., those in `/proc/sys/kernel/threads-max` or `/proc/sys/vm/max_map_count`) and pass argument values responsibly.

 `-hc` and its aliases (hashtable capacity) represent the _power of two_ that the frontend computes to get the hashtable capacity.
 Hashtable capacity should